ratwolfzero/hopalong_python/README.md

 - Matplotlib's "hot" colormap is used to represent the hit count information.
 Matplotlib applies normalization to scale the hit count within the limited color range of the colormap.
 This scaling creates a color gradient that ranges from dark colors, indicating low hit counts, to light colors, indicating high hit counts.
 Consequently, the colormap effectively visualizes areas of higher activity within the attractor.

+Remark:
+While the method of mapping trajectory points to pixel coordinates and counting hits provides a discrete representation of point density, it does not strictly yield a Probability Density Function (PDF); instead, it offers an approximation that can closely resemble the characteristics of a PDF, particularly in terms of visualizing areas of higher concentration of trajectory points.

 [Back to Table of Contents](#calculate--visualize-the-hopalong-attractor-with-python)

 ### Application of Copysign (Math Module) as Signum function